My Breast Cancer Journey

-I have learned many things through breast cancer journey; I know that I am not only a survivor but I am more than a conqueror, I am victorious and I am stronger than I could have ever imagined.
+I have learned many things through my breast cancer journey; I know that I am not only a survivor but I am more than a conqueror, I am victorious and I am stronger than I could have ever imagined.
 People constantly told me, “You’re so strong”.
 The truth is that I did not feel strong at all, on the contrary, I felt very weak.
 However, what they meant was that, even though I was constantly crying and afraid because of the pain, I kept running the race, I would get up every morning, continue with the treatments, would smile when they visited me, and did not complain as if life owed me something.
 I learned that life is so fragile and as long as we have the people we love and who love us around us, we can conquer anything and everything else will work itself out.
-There is a verse in the Bible that says God takes care of the birds in the air, so how much more will He take care of us who are His children.
+There is a verse in the Bible that says God takes care of the birds in the air, so how much more will He take care of us who are His children?
 Yes, He took care of me in more ways than I could count.

 Collage of many who supported me